bloomen/libunittest/examples/README.txt

 The templates example demonstrates how two define templated tests.
-Tests that use the macro shortcuts TEST_TPL and TEST_TPL_FIXTURE support up to five types: Type1, ..., Type5.
+Tests that use the macro shortcuts TEST_TPL and TEST_TPL_FIXTURE support up to three types: Type1, Type2, Type3.
 Defining templated tests using an explicit test class is also demonstrated.